benkoo/UserKBDeployment/README.md

 to the cloud.

 ----
-## Software Installation on the Host Machine
+## Host Machine Software Installation

 ### Install VirtualBox (Tested with 6.1.18)